-Read more about the legendary daredevils (& pets) who traveled over Niagara Falls on tightropes, in barrels & in their own contraptions.
+Read more about the legendary daredevils who traveled over Niagara Falls on tightropes, in barrels and in their own contraptions.

 Jean François Gravelet-Blondin - June 30, 1859

 Jean François Gravelet-Blondin, a French aerialist known as the "Great Blondin," was the first of many tightrope walkers to cross Niagara Falls.
-On June 30, 1859 he began a famous series of tightrope walks across the Niagara gorge.
-Each time Blondin crossed, the stunts increasingly became more difficult and dangerous.
-His greatest and most difficult accomplishment was carrying his manager, Harry Colcord across the Niagara gorge on his back.
+On June 30, 1859, he began a famous series of tightrope walks across the Niagara Gorge.
+Each attempt became increasingly more difficult and dangerous.
+His greatest and most challenging accomplishment was carrying his manager, Harry Colcord, across the Niagara Gorge on his back.